 Object:

-The assets of the SCIO shall be held and applied in such manner as the trustees think fit for any purposes which appear to them in their absolute discretion directed to the relief of former members of United Kingdom armed forces, including persons who have served in the merchant navy or the nursing services in active service, who are in need by reason of sight impairment, disability, age, physical or mental ill-health, unemployment, poverty, social isolation or other disadvantage, with priority given to the relief of those whose sight is impaired, and their spouses, widows, widowers and dependants if they are experiencing hardship.
+4 The assets of the SCIO shall be held and applied in such manner as the trustees think fit for any purposes which appear to them in their absolute discretion directed to the relief of visually impaired former members of United Kingdom armed forces, including persons who have served in the merchant navy or the nursing services in active service and their civil partners, spouses, widows, widowers and dependants if they are experiencing hardship.

 Charity Status: Active